Slat2sik/Discord-Bot-RPC-with-Server-Count-Source-Code/README.md

 ## Requirements
 1. Your bot must be published and approved on <a target="_blank" href="https://top.gg/bot/add">Top.gg</a>.
-2. You must use the Top.gg API in your bot process to post your server count to Top.gg.
+2. You must use the Top.gg API in your bot process to post your server count to <a target="_blank" href="https://docs.top.gg/">Top.gg</a>.